 The main objective of WMDD is to thank all donors worldwide.
 Unrelated donors, family donors, cord blood donors, donors who already have donated, and donors who are on the global registry waiting to donate.

 Secondary objective is to raise awareness among the general public and decision-makers about being a stem cell donor and the impact of blood stem cell transplantation on patients’ lives.
-For many children and adults in need of a transplant we are unable to find a match within the global registry of 28 million donors and therefore, more potential volunteer donors need to be recruited.
+For many children and adults in need of a transplant we are unable to find a match within the global registry of 30 million donors and therefore, more potential volunteer donors need to be recruited.
 This is especially true for patients with mixed race or from ethnic minorities.

 Events around the world